Skip to Content

 Ingredients Needed

 • Corn – Use frozen whole kernel corn or drained cans of corn.
-Cooked fresh corn kernels will also work.
+Substitute this Skillet Mexican Street Corn for a real treat!

 • Creamed corn – I recommend using two cans of cream style corn, undrained.